Undergraduate bursary to study for a master's degree in Architecture

 - you are a Young Carer

-- your home is in an area of lower social mobility according to ACORN data analysis
+- your home address is considered to be in an area of lower social mobility according to ACORN data analysis

 Applying for a bursary

-If you accept an offer of a place to study at the University we will contact you from late May to let you know how to apply.
+If you have accepted an offer of a place to study at the University for 2019 entry, we will contact you from May 2019 onwards to let you know how to apply.